 Jesus said to him, “I am the way, the truth, and the life.
 No one comes to the Father except through Me”

 This is an absolutely profound truth.
 Just think about it!
-Jesus says that no one, absolutely no one, can come to the Father except though Him.
+Jesus says that no one, absolutely no one, can come to the Father except through Him.
 This means that it is impossible for man to have direct access to Father God without first going through His Son.
-This is true in both Old and New Testament times.
+This is true in both the Old and New Testaments.

-In the Old Testament, the full name of Father God Yahveh Elohim occurs hundreds of times, and it is translated as ‘the Lord God’ in most English versions of the Bible.
-Yahveh by itself occurs approximately 6500 times and Elohim by itself occurs approximately 2600 times.
-In almost all cases, these names refer to Father God Himself; Yahveh (the Lord) being His personal name and Elohim (God) His family name.
+In the Old Testament, the full name of Father God, Yahweh Elohim, occurs hundreds of times, and it is translated as ‘the Lord God’ in most English versions of the Bible.
+Yahweh by itself occurs approximately 6500 times and Elohim by itself occurs approximately 2600 times.
+In almost all cases, these names refer to Father God Himself; Yahweh (the Lord) being His personal name and Elohim (God) His family name.